One Hot Minute: Tour

-The One Hot Minute tour began several days after the release of the album.
+The One Hot Minute Tour began several days after the release of the album.
 The band opened the tour with a European leg.
 Kiedis felt that as a musician, he was becoming somewhat lackluster.
-The short European leg ended in early November, and the U.S. portion was scheduled to begin 10 days later; however, it was postponed until early February.
+The short European leg ended in early November, and the U.S. portion was scheduled to begin 10 days later; however, it was postponed until early February due to Chad Smith breaking his wrist.
 A few shows into the U.S. leg, Kiedis injured his leg badly while engaging in what he calls "eyes-closed robotic dancing."
 He tripped over a monitor and fell off the stage, ending up hanging by his calf from his microphone cable, resulting in a cast which he wore for the next two months.
 Kiedis reflected that it "was nice to see that people were still interested in coming out to see what we do," as there'd been a four-year gap since the release of Blood Sugar Sex Magik.
 Following the conclusion of the U.S. tour, the band took two weeks off before several Australia and New Zealand performances.
 The Peppers then played at the Tibetan Freedom Concert in San Francisco in June, before finishing the tour in Europe.

 Kiedis had remained sober the entire tour and maintained positive disposition during shows.
 Navarro, however, was growing tired of touring, and that was beginning to grate on his fellow band-mates.
 Kiedis suffered an additional injury in Prague after falling off the stage while attempting to execute a back flip.
 He was forced to wear a back brace for the next few shows, which restricted his actions to the area around his microphone.
 After shows in Paris and London, the band returned home to Los Angeles.
 Kiedis began taking drugs once again, though he forced himself to discontinue after several weeks.
 The band was then asked to play in the North Pole for roughly 100 contest winners of a concert set up by Molson, a Canadian beer company.
 While the show was mildly motivating to the band, they returned home after two days.